top of page

 Identifying the leaves of an elm

-Learning to identify trees can be fun when we take a moment to really look and see what is before us.
-With pencil and paper in hand, take a look at some of the most notable features:
+Learning to identify trees can be fun when talking the time to really look and see what is before us.
+With pencil and paper in hand, we will look at the most notable features of each tree:

 Guided walks available.
 Inquire by email.
-No prior drawing experience required. all materials provided.
+Prior drawing experience not required.
+All materials provided.

 Participant drawing trees